Rich (Skins series 5): Plot

 At home, the next morning, Rich is given some money to buy his mother a birthday present by his father, Kevin, whom Rich spurns.
-He then goes to ask out The Angel of Death, but she refuses, and demonstrates herself to be as shallow as the girls Rich despises.
+He then goes to ask out The Angel of Death, but she rudely refuses, and demonstrates herself to be as shallow as the girls Rich despises.
 Grace, who has developed feelings for Rich herself, then takes the opportunity to ask him out, but he turns her down, prompting her to run off, crying, and Alo remonstrates him for turning down an attractive girl who asked to date him.
 But Rich, stubborn as ever, refuses to compromise.
 He then heads to Toxic Bob's music store and buys a £500 record of music that Bob had previously warned was almost deadly.
 Rich listens to the record, and it renders him deaf.
 Distraught, he rips up the ticket to the Napalm Death concert he had intended to go to that night.
 He then goes and watches one of Grace's ballet concerts.
 The performance brings tears to his eyes, and Grace sees him in the crowd.
 Relieved, she suggests they go to the Napalm Death concert together, presenting him with two spare tickets she bought.
 The two go together and enjoy the concert, and Rich's deafness disappears.
 He is motivated to make amends with his father.

 Rich then meets with Grace outside the school with some flowers (which he later reveals are actually for his mother).
 Grace mentions it was probably good that nothing happened between them, and then she has to leave, because she does not want Mini to see her with Rich, but flashes the horns as she leaves.